-Good practices for the MSCA SoE include i.a78.:
+Good practices for the MSCA SoE include i.a:57.

 Lithuania: Drawing on funds from the European Social Fund, the Research Council of Lithuania (RCL) launched a call to fund recipients of the MSCA Seal of excellence and indeed any applicant to the IF calls 2016 and 2017 who scored above threshold (70%).
 It will provide funding of up to 36 months.
 Applicants need to adapt the financial part of their MSCA application to take account of ESF funding rules.
-The call closes at the end of March 2018 and is also open to applicants to the ERC.

 Italy: The University of Padova has foreseen funding for recipients of the Seal of Excellence who had applied to be hosted at the university.
 The Politecnico di Milano will fund the best 10 MSCA recipients of the Seal from the H2020-MSCA-IF-2018 (European Fellowship) call who applied to be hosted at the Politecnico.
-They will be offered a postdoc position for two years with 40.000€/year (gross amount) as salary and 20.000€ for startup fund for research activities, training and networking.
-The Politecnico is also launching a pilot Master Class for potential applicants to the MSCA - IF call 2018.
+They will be offered a postdoc position for two years with € 40.000/year (gross amount) as salary and € 20.000 for startup fund for research activities, training and networking.
+The Politecnico also launched a pilot Master Class for potential applicants to the MSCA.